King jealous of ‘resplendent’ Meghan and overshadowed by Kate, Harry claims

 The book reportedly then alleges the then-Prince of Wales admitted to difficulties in supporting the then-Duke and Duchess of Cambridge.

-Harry said he questioned his father’s money complaints, but it is not clear this was done at the time of the conservation or in retrospect.
+Harry said he questioned his father’s money complaints, but it is not clear if this was done at the time of the conversation or in retrospect.

 The paper’s report says the duke queried the then-Prince of Wales about struggling to support his elder brother and his family when he was earning “millions from the tremendously lucrative” Duchy of Cornwall.